-If you Google any common inflammatory condition you are bound to see numerous attributions to histamines.
+If you Google any common inflammatory condition like eczema you are bound to see numerous attributions to histamines.
 Anti-histamines (benadryl, zyrtec, claritin, etc) can be found in abundance in any grocery store and in most people’s medicine cabinets (even my dog takes it!).
 But what the heck is histamine?
 And if it’s a normal part of our physiology, why is everything so against it?
 How are histamines related to eczema?
-To understand, we need to take another trip down the wormhole of our immune system.
+To understand the connection between histamines and eczema, we need to take another trip down the wormhole of our immune system.
 Keep in mind that our immune system evolved at a time when food exploration was at its infancy – and eating the wrong berry or plant found in the forest could lead to death in the absence of an efficient defense mechanism.

 Enter the mast cell – possibly the most bad-ass defender in our entire immune system arsenal.
 The mast cell is basically a roaming Pinata waiting to be smashed open by the stick wielding blindfolded kid at the party.
 Except in the case of the mast cell, it is filled with histamine rather than candy.
 And rather than a stick wielding kid releasing the histamine, some food, chemical, pollen, or other substance is causing the massive release of the potent histamine chemical.